Vic Schroeder: 1986 election

 In the provincial election of 1986, he defeated Tory candidate Harold Neufeld by 527 votes.

 Following the election, on April 17, 1986, he was relieved of the Finance portfolio, retained in the Crown Investments portfolio and also named Minister of Industry, Trade and Technology.
 From May 20 to August 29, 1986, he also served as Minister of Energy and Mines, responsible for Manitoba Hydro.
 On February 4, 1987, he was relieved of the Crown Investments portfolio and given responsibility for the Manitoba Development Corporation.
-Finally, on September 21, 1987, he was given the additional portfolio of Attorney General.
+Finally, on September 21, 1987, he was given the additional portfolio of attorney general.

 The NDP were unexpectedly defeated in the legislature in 1988, and Schroeder lost to Neufeld by 526 votes in the election which followed.

 Career after politics

-Schroeder was appointed as the Chair of Manitoba Hydro in 2000, by the NDP government of Gary Doer.
+Schroeder was appointed as the chair of Manitoba Hydro in 2000, by the NDP government of Gary Doer.
 During his time as chairman, wind power was incorporated into the utility's power production.
-Shroeder retired as chairman in February 2012.
+Schroeder retired as chairman in February 2012.